~ There are more than 7,000 rare genetic disorders affecting over 1 in 12 Americans

 ~More than 2,000 genetic disorders have yet to be discovered

 The UW-UDP has both clinical service and research components.
 Patients first are seen in the UW-UDP clinic.
-Patients who cannot be diagnosed by conventional means then are invited to enroll in the UW-UDP research project where they will undergo a comprehensive ‘omics analysis, starting with trio whole genome sequencing.
+Patients who cannot be diagnosed by conventional means then are invited to enroll in the UW-UDP research study where they will undergo a comprehensive ‘omics analysis, starting with trio whole genome sequencing.

-The UW-UDP’s strategy for identifying disease genes includes sharing of phenotypic and genotypic information with international databases as well as forging collaborations with model organism researchers at UW and around the world (See for Researchers – UW Functional Genomics Network).
+The UW-UDP’s strategy for identifying disease genes includes sharing of phenotypic and genotypic information with international databases as well as forging collaborations with model organism researchers at UW and around the world (See – UW Functional Genomics Network).
 In that regard, the Center for Human Genomics and Precision Medicine is a member of the Undiagnosed Diseases Network International.

 Principal Investigator: Stephen Meyn, MD, PHD